RCgmbh/PiLot/docs/backup.md

 }
 ```

-Up for more advanced stuff?
-Why not have a look at the live tracking feature, which will be super easy to set up if you succeeded with the backup thing.

 ### Configure users
 The PiLot backup server is only accessible for authorized users.
 The users are defined in the file '/etc/pilotbackupapi/users.json'.
 Go ahead and edit it:
 ```